This year, Farmer’s Weekly will host the 12th Agribusiness Africa Conference in Johannesburg, South Africa on 18 and 19 July.

 SESSION 4: Sustainable food systems: trading fairly, ethically and profitably

-Consumer demand and regulatory insistence on a range of safeguards for raising livestock in ways deemed sustainable and humane are causing rapid changes in the food system.
-Moreover, from using fertiliser to pesticides, farmers have to be mindful of a complex, growing web of regulations.
+Consumer demand for safeguards to raise livestock sustainably and humanely are resulting in rapid changes in the food system.
+Moreover, from using fertiliser to pesticides, farmers must be mindful of a complex, growing web of regulations.

-Countries in which the ethical treatment of workers has been legislated may, at times, find themselves at a disadvantage when trading on international markets against countries with weak labour laws.
+Meanwhile, countries in which the ethical treatment of workers has been legislated may be at a disadvantage when trading on global markets against countries with weak labour laws.

-In this session, the focus will be on identifying those actions the farming and agribusiness sectors need to follow to find a compromise between operating profitably, while taking into full consideration their ethical and environmental responsibilities.
+This session will focus on those actions the sector needs to follow to find a compromise between operating profitably, while considering its ethical responsibilities.

 To view speakers, click here.